AlexWang-16/webservice-phonelibrary/README.md

-# webservice-phonelibrary
+# Phone Library Web Service
-Google phone library web service
+A web service built using Node.JS that uses Google's phone library to parse a string and return phone numbers found in the text